 Arrange an Interview

 Interviews give us an opportunity to chat with you more about your interest in Carleton.
 We do not require our applicants to have an interview.
-We are only able to interview high school seniors through mid-January of their senior year.
-Given their extended application deadline, transfer students can generally interview in our office through mid-February.
+We interview high school students from spring of junior year through mid-January of their senior year.
+Please contact our office by mid-December of your senior year to arrange your interview.
+Given their extended application deadline, transfer students can generally interview in our office through mid-February, though these interviews should be arranged by February 1.
 Don't panic if you miss the deadline - there are plenty of students who come to Carleton without having an admissions interview.

 Generally speaking, there are 3 ways to interview: